Linaro/Connect/_posts/bkk19/sessions/2019-02-08-inferencing-at-the-edge-and-fragmentation-challenges.md

     with associated patches for the Linux kernel.
 He also helps support the Dragonboard developer platforms and has been working in embedded software for over 25 years.
-    Mark has a BASc in Systems Design Engineering from the University of Waterloo, and a MASc in Engineering Science from Simon Frazer University.'
+    Mark has a BASc in Systems Design Engineering from the University of Waterloo, and a MASc in Engineering Science from Simon Frazer University.
   speaker_company: ''
   speaker_image: /assets/images/speakers/bkk19/mark-charlebois.jpg
   speaker_location: ''